1955 Fun Facts, History and Trivia

 The Microwave Oven was invented.

-The first Moonwalk ever recorded that we could find was performed by tap dancer Bill Bailey in 1955…
+The first Moonwalk ever recorded was performed by tap dancer Bill Bailey in 1955…

 Retail giant Sears published a phone number that kids could use to “call Santa”.
 However, due to a misprint, the number Sears printed redirected to CORAD (now NORAD)’s top-secret emergency line.
 Rather than having the ad pulled, NORAD decided to “track” Santa’s progress, which they continue to do to this day.

-The first edition of the Guinness Book of Records was published by the Guinness Brewing Company following a debate in a pub (tavern) over the fastest species of European game bird.
+The Guinness Brewing Company published the first edition of the Guinness Book of Records following a debate in a pub (tavern) over the fastest species of European game bird.

 In case you need to know, it is the Wood Pigeon.